-IdenTrust's PKI components have been designed and developed to meet applicable security standards for PKI systems (e.g. the NIST Certificate Issuing and Management Component Protection Profile and the ANSI X9.79 Financial Public Key Infrastructure Protection Profile).
+IdenTrust's PKI components have been designed and developed to meet applicable security standards for PKI systems.
 IdenTrust's design and development processes are sufficiently documented to support third party security evaluation of IdenTrust components and third party verification of process compliance, and on-going assessments to influence security safeguard design and minimize residual risk.